dxw/playbook/src/leadership/index.md

 ---
-title: Our approach to leadership
+title: Leadership at dxw
+related_order: 1000
 ---

 At dxw, we believe that great teams need great leaders.